iterative/dvc.org/static/docs/user-guide/cache-file-linking.md

    > Please note that symlinked data files should never be edited in place, but
    > instead deleted and then replaced with a new file, otherwise it might cause
-   > cache corruption and automatic deletion of cached files by DVC.
+   > cache corruption – and automatic deletion of cached files by DVC.

-4. **`copy`** - the most inefficient "linking" strategy, yet the most widely supported for any repo/cache file system combination.
-Using `copy` means there will be no links but the actual files will be duplicated by making copies from the cache into the workspace.
-Suitable for scenarios with relatively small data files, where copying them is not a storage performance concern
+4. **`copy`** - an inefficient "linking" strategy, yet supported on all file systems.
+Using `copy` means there will be no file links, but that the tracked files will be duplicated as copies existing in both the cache and workspace.
+   Suitable for scenarios with relatively small data files, where copying them is not a storage performance concern.

 > DVC avoids `symlink` and `hardlink` types by default to protect user from
-> accidental cache and repository corruption.
+> accidental cache corruption.
 Refer to the
 > [Update a Tracked File](/doc/user-guide/update-tracked-file) guide to learn
 > more.